RyanGutenkunst/dadi/doc/user-guide/dfe-inference.md

 #### Fitting simple DFEs

 Fitting a DFE is the quickest part of this procedure, especially for simple distributions such as the gamma distribution.
-If you wish to get an SFS for a specific DFE, you can use the `integrate` method that is built into the spectra object: `spectra.integrate(sel_params, None, sel_dist, theta, None)`. `sel_params` is a list containing the DFE parameters, `sel_dist` is the distribution used for the DFE, and `theta` is \(\theta<sub>NS</sub>\).
+If you wish to get an SFS for a specific DFE, you can use the `integrate` method that is built into the spectra object: `spectra.integrate(sel_params, None, sel_dist, theta, None)`. `sel_params` is a list containing the DFE parameters, `sel_dist` is the distribution used for the DFE, and `theta` is \\(\theta_{NS}\\).
 To compute the expected SFS for our simulations with the true parameter values, we would use `spectra.integrate([0.186, 686.7], None, Selection.gamma_dist, 4000., None)`.
 (The `None` arguments are for `ns` and `pts`, which are ignored.
 These are useful to ensure compatibility with dadi's optimization functions.)

 First, load the sample data: